SaberDoTcodeR/nginx_load_balancer_range/README.md

 # Nginx Range Load Balancer

-A `Lua` script to distribute get requests between 3 servers with respect to range header og `GET` request.
+A `Lua` script to distribute get requests among 3 servers with respect to range header og `GET` request.

 - Set `content_length` variable to length of content.
 - set `second_server` and `third_server` variables to other server addresses.